Search

 I drank to excess, stuffed myself on ice cream and pizza and often went for days eating only from fast food restaurants.
 Only the use of memory techniques helped ensure I passed my exams.

 The Victorious Mind Audiobook Cover for AudibleMy troubled history with food begins early on in my life.
 In sum, I was never taught how to eat properly.
+Certainly no one had ever told me that there are many wonderful foods that improve memory.

 And because my digestive system was ruined early on, I needed to learn how to understand my own diet in a highly nuanced way.